smurfix/flask-script/docs/index.rst

 Accessing local proxies
 -----------------------

 The ``Manager`` runs the command inside a `Flask test context <http://flask.pocoo.org/docs/testing/#other-testing-tricks>`_.
-This means thathat you can access request-local proxies where appropriate, such as ``current_app``, which may be used by extensions.
+This means that you can access request-local proxies where appropriate, such as ``current_app``, which may be used by extensions.

 .. _api: